grapeot/ZWOIPCam/README.md

 ### Usage

 1. Download ZWO ASI camera SDK from [their website](https://download.astronomy-imaging-camera.com/for-developer/) for your OS.
 Extract the content and put it to this project folder.
 You can also put it elsewhere.
 Just need to change the `SDK_PATH` variable in `main.py`.
+If you want to execute the code without root privilege, please follow the instructions in the `lib/README` of the SDK.
 2. Use `python3 -m pip install -r requirements.txt` to install dependencies, which only contain a python binding to ZWO SDK for now.
 3. Use `python3 main.py` to launch the monitor.
 4. Use `http://<HOSTNAME>:8000/stream.mjpg` for the video stream, and `http://<HOSTNAME>:8000/latest_full.jpg` for the latest captured image.